 - If you are admitted, you will be required to submit an official transcript for GPA and degree conferral verification from the institution(s) where you received your degree(s) and completed any post-baccalaureate credits.

 - Official transcripts must be in sealed envelopes or electronically delivered directly from the institution.
 They cannot be marked “Issued to Student.”
-Request official transcripts be mailed directly to Adult & Continuing Education Program Coordinator, Kansas State University Olathe, 22201 Innovation Dr., Olathe, KS 66061
+Request official transcripts be mailed directly to Adult Learning and Leadership Program Coordinator, Kansas State University Olathe, 22201 Innovation Dr., Olathe, KS 66061.

 - Each applicant for the doctoral program in adult education must complete a typewritten, double-spaced.
 Professional History and Goal Statement of no more than 10 pages.
 It will be used to provide background information about the applicant, determine the appropriateness of the applicant's experience and interests in relationship to the academic focus of doctoral program in adult education, and assist in making major professor assignments.